couchbaselabs/hands_on_n1qlAnalytics/content/slide-4.md

 # Part 1: Setup, Getting Started and Querying

-## Aliasing
+## Documents, not rows

+Data in Couchbase Server is stored in the form of documents, not rows or columns.

-Both keyspace names and field names can be aliased.
+The keyspace name can be used to project the complete document.

-Aliases are useful in certain contexts, such as self join or disambiguating field names.
-We will meet examples of both today.

 <pre id="example">
-SELECT c.lname as FamilyName, c.age as Years,
-        c.email as EmailAddr, c.fname as Name
+SELECT name
-  FROM contacts c
+FROM customers
-    WHERE c.fname = "Ian"
+WHERE rating > 650;
 </pre>